cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 1. Find the workload for WordPress, it should be named `{{wordpress-name}}`, and click on it

-1. Click on the `Analysis` button in the sub-sidenav

 1. Click on `Run Analysis` in the sub-header at the top and select `PopEye`

-1. Wait a moment... and then click on `Refresh` in the `Report` drop down in the sub-header
+1. Wait a moment... click on `Refresh` in the `Overlay Analysis` drop down in the sub-header and select `Popeye (a few seconds ago)` (you may need to click on `Refresh` again)

-1. As it's the only run it should automatically select, if not click on the new run in the drop down

-1. Browse the information found in the report
+1. Look at the resource cards at the bottom of the screen, they should now show any information provided by Popeye for that resource type.
+Click on the yellow button in `Pods` to see this information

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> View an Overview Graph
 The overview graph provides a way to see Kubernetes resources and how they connect to each other.